-A review of the cameras was completed in the director's office.
 Each camera was reviewed to determine if it provided enhancements to safety and at the time allow residents to shower, change clothing, and use the toilet without being seen on the monitor.

-SRRC is a male only facility.
+While touring the facility, residents were involved in group counseling.
+CAE is a coed facility.
 The facility is ACA accredited and has undergone two previous PREA audits.
-They are schedule for their ACA reaccreditation review in July 2022.